openlibhums/memory-alpha/content/support/review/open-peer-review.md

 ![Reviewers are asked for permission to make reviews public](../../support/images/review-form-open-peer-review.png)

-During prepublication, editors can choose which of the consented reviews (if there are any) to make open.
+During prepublication, editors can choose which of the consented reviews, if any, to make open.
 Janeway can also assign DOIs to reviews.

 ![Editor selects peer reviews to display](../../support/images/prepublication-open-peer-review.png)